cgalab/format-converter/README.md

 Just symlinking `bin/ord-format` to your `~/bin` directory, if that is in your `PATH` should suffice.

-If you want to *read* grahml, you also need the pygraphml module from https://pypi.org/project/pygraphml/.

 For a more pythonesque way, try `pip3 install .` or `pip3 install -e .` to install it in your home directory, or a virtualenv if you set up and activated one.